 Resilience comes when you create a plan.
 It’s about asking:

 - Where are your vulnerabilities?

-- How do you respond to a cyber attack on your organziation?
+- How do you respond to a cyber attack on your organization?

-Having a business continuity plan in place against cyber attacks can ensure that when an attack happens, whether to infrastructure or to your network, you won’t fall into the 50% that failed as a result.
+Having a business continuity plan in place against cyber attacks can ensure that when an attack happens, whether to infrastructure or your network, you won’t fall into the 50% that failed.

-Resilience also comes when you make security a part of working in your organization.
-Some call it a security mindset, while others may call it security culture.
-It’s essentially all about raising security as a top priority, discussing it regularly, being open about the threats and vulnerabilities, educating yourself constantly and ensuring that everyone you work with takes it just as seriously as you do.
+Resilience also comes when you make security a part of your organization's work.
+Some call it a security mindset, while others call it security culture.
+It’s essentially all about raising security as a top priority, discussing it regularly, being open about the threats and vulnerabilities, educating yourself constantly, and ensuring that everyone you work with takes it just as seriously as you do.

 Want to learn more about cyber security, Zero Trust, and video conferencing data security?

 Find out why you and your organization should care.